 12.9.3.1 Financial Requirements.
 The MCO may not apply any cumulative financial requirements for MH or SUD benefits in a classification that accumulates separately from any established for medical/surgical benefits in the same classification.
-Any financial requirements imposed by MCOs must meet the "substantially all" and "predominant" tests described below.
+Any financial requirements imposed by MCOs must meet the "substantially all" and "predominant" tests described in 9.18.3.2.